 You might be thinking “Why do doctors recommend inulin for some with autism?”
 And it has to do with gut health and the fact that most with autism have dysbiosis meaning that their gut microbiota is very different than those without autism.

 Inulin specifically helps bifidobacteria grow in the gut.
 In general, the numbers of bifidobacteria are the highest at birth and decline through life.
 However, the amount of Bifidobacteria in those with autism have been found to be decreased in comparison to individuals without autism.

 - Protection against pathogens

-- Production of Vitamin B, antioxidants, conjugated lineolic acid
+- Production of Vitamin B, antioxidants, conjugated linoleic acid

 - Stimulate the immune system

-When healing autism many doctors focus on the above bulletpoints and the great thing about Bifidobacteria is that they contribute all that to us natually.
-A great doctor who wants your child’s body to heal and thrieve will help heal the gut rather than give individual supplements.
+When healing autism many doctors focus on the above bullet points and the great thing about Bifidobacteria is that they contribute all that to us naturally.
+A great doctor who wants your child’s body to heal and thrive will help heal the gut rather than give individual supplements.
 Let the bacteria do the supplementing for you.